Bill Cosby Abandons His ‘Blind’ Act Behind Bars

 Some close to Cosby claim that the comic had a private, high-tech procedure done on his eyes to help better his vision before he had to report to jail for the assault crimes for which he was found guilty.

 After Cosby wound up in prison, many claim he attempted to use his alleged blindness so he could obtain better treatment.
-However, he has since dropped the blind act, and now seems to have clearer vision that what he previously claimed.
+However, he has since dropped the blind act, and now seems to have clearer vision than what he previously claimed.